The Hay Festivalito is the section of the Hay Festival Queretaro dedicated to children and young people, with totally free events, prior registration.

 Eoin Colfer on the Artemis Fowl saga, in conversation with Karen Coeman

-Eoin Colfer, the famous illustrator and author of the Artemis Fowl series, will tell us about the magical underground world discovered by the young criminal mastermind Artemis Fowl: a world full of gold and technology and fairies with attitude.
+Eoin Colfer, the famous illustrator and author of the Artemis Fowl series, told us about the magical underground world discovered by the young criminal mastermind Artemis Fowl: a world full of gold and technology and fairies with attitude.
 In the science fiction adventures, Artemis enters this world in order to take the treasure for himself.

 Simultaneous translation from English to Spanish